-Rules General 1 These rules of the FMI Cross Check are set and communicated in advance.
+- These rules of the FMI Cross Check are set and communicated in advance.
 They will be revised at most every 6 months during the first year, at most once every year thereafter.

-Vendors are encouraged to report problems and improvement suggestions for the Cross-Check Rules and Implementation Notes here: https://trac.fmi-standard.org for component "cross-check document ".
-2 FMI Cross Check tables will be published showing which exporting tools are compatible with which importing tools for given variants of the standard and architectures, including a compatibility score.
-The score indicates how many of the exported FMUs run successfully in the importing tool or where causing problems (e.g. 8,0,0, 8,1,1,1,0 or 0,0,8).
-Missing or incomplete testing, usually reserved for slots opened by new exporting tools in the table where importing tools have yet to test those new FMUs, will be indicated with an empty score.
-3 All tests must be made using officially released tool versions, with the exception that license checks may be removed from exported FMUs by the tool vendors.
-Vendors are encouraged to participate with multiple versions of their tools, as a tool version is often crucial for success, and users do not always use latest tool versions.
-4 All test results will be published on the FMI web pages and public SVN repository.
+Vendors are encouraged to report problems and improvement suggestions for the Cross-Check Rules and Implementation Notes here: https://trac.fmi-standard.org for component "cross-check document". - FMI Cross Check tables will be published showing which exporting tools are compatible with which importing tools for given variants of the standard and architectures, including a compatibility score.
+The score indicates how many of the exported FMUs run successfully in the importing tool or where causing problems (e.g. \$\mathbb{R},0,0,\mathbb{R},\mathbb{I},\mathbb{I},\mathbb{O},\mat - All tests must be made using officially released tool versions, with the exception that license checks may be removed from exported FMUs by the tool vendors.
+Vendors are encouraged to participate with multiple versions of their tools, as a tool version is often crucial for success, and users do not always use latest tool versions. - All test results will be published on the FMI web pages and public SVN repository.
 Tool vendors are required to submit detailed information to support their compatibility claim and to make repeating compatibility tests easy for other parties.
-This information shall not be changed or removed once committed.
-5 The Steering Committee has the right to change the status or even remove a tool from the fmi- standard.org web pages if test results are deemed insufficient or unreproducible.
-6 FMU exporting tools export at least three FMUs for each platform and FMI variant they claim to support, and provide a short textual description of the content of each FMU.
+While FMUs must not be changed after submission, other files may be changed in order to 1) comply with new formatting rules or 2) to update information such as contact details in readme files. - The Steering Committee has the right to change the status or even remove a tool from the fmistandard.org web pages if test results are deemed insufficient or not reproducible. - FMU exporting tools export at least three FMUs for each platform and FMI variant they claim to support, and provide a short textual description of the content of each FMU.
 This should motivate vendors to not supply completely trivial examples.
 Vendors are encouraged to pick examples that showcase a wide variety of tool and FMI features without making each example unnecessarily complex.

 Furthermore, it is required that at least one importing tool has to report successful import of at least 3 FMUs for at least one of the supported platforms in order to qualify for "Available" status of the given FMI Variant.

 If the exporting tool exports only FMUs with license checks or source-code only, the "Available" status will be granted after 3 importing tool vendors reported error free imports for at least 3 FMUs provided by this exporting tool for at least one of the supported platforms.

-7 All FMUs submitted to the SVN server must run without license check and contain all required files (DLLs, data files etc.) to allow running in any importing tool supporting the specified platform without additional requirements.
-Vendors that create only FMUs with license check or source-code only and would like to be listed in the Cross-Check Table have to organize one-to-one tests with importing tool vendors to solve license or compile/link issues.
-8 Vendors must run (and pass) all submitted FMUs through the ComplianceChecker for all supported platforms and versions of exporting tool and variant.
+- All FMUs submitted to the SVN server must run without license check and contain all required files (DLLs, data files etc.) to allow running in any importing tool supporting the specified platform without additional requirements. - Vendors that create only FMUs with license check or source-code only and would like to be listed in the Cross-Check Table have to organize one-to-one tests with importing tool vendors to solve license or compile/link issues. - Vendors must run (and pass) all submitted FMUs through the ComplianceChecker for all supported platforms and versions of exporting tool and variant.
 This test is deemed successful, if no errors are produced by the ComplianceChecker.
 Vendors are encouraged to produce FMUs that are also free of all ComplianceChecker warnings.